Robert Nixon (criminal): Confession

 Nixon blamed his accomplice, 19-year-old Earl Hicks, for Johnson's murder, which happened when the two were burglarizing her apartment.
 Hicks, who also was under arrest, put the blame for Johnson's murder solely on Nixon.
 Hicks told the police that Nixon had struck Johnson after she woke up and began screaming.

-Nixon confessed to another brick murder, that of 24-year-old Florence Thompson Castle, a Caucasian nightclub hostess, in her hotel room in 1936, which she shared with her seven-year-old son.
-At the time of the Castle killing, Nixon had written "Black Legion Game" on the dressing-table mirror with lipstick to implicate the Black Legion, a domestic terrorist group at "war" with Catholics, Jews, Negroes, aliens and Communists.".
+Nixon confessed to another brick murder, that of 24-year-old Florence Thompson Castle, a White nightclub hostess, in her hotel room in 1936, which she shared with her seven-year-old son.
+At the time of the Castle killing, Nixon had written "Black Legion Game" on the dressing-table mirror with lipstick to implicate the Black Legion, a domestic terrorist group at "war" with Catholics, Jews, Negroes, aliens and Communists."

 Nixon had inadvertently left behind his fingerprints, which implicated him in the murder.
 After the Castle slaying, he and Hicks had left Chicago and wound up in Los Angeles, where he took an assumed name.
 Faced with the evidence, Nixon told police he had been the person who had written on the mirror.

 According to the African American newspaper The Chicago Defender, which was skeptical about the arrest and subsequent "confession" to the Johnson murder (the newspaper always put the word confession in quotation marks), the Chicago police had alternately beaten Nixon, and offered him sweets and strawberry soda pop.
 The Defender characterized the white press' coverage of the Nixon case as "lurid and inflammatory."